patfleming/LccFusionProject/_quickstart/firmware.md

 # Firmware Planning Guide {#firmware-planning-guide}

 Below is a list of available firmware files, categorized by their use case (solution), version, and download links.
-You can flash the firmware directly to your ESP device by clicking the desired firmware version.
+You can download the firmware directly to your ESP device by clicking the desired firmware version.

+To update the firmware on your ESP32, follow these simple steps:

+1. **Click one of the blue "Connect" buttons from the table below** to begin.
+2. **Select the serial port** where your ESP32 is connected from the list, then click the "Connect" button at the bottom.
+3. Choose the **"Install..." option** to start the firmware update process.
+4. **Click the "Install" button** to begin installing the new firmware.
+5. Watch the progress as the current firmware is erased, and the new firmware is copied to your ESP32.
+6. Once it's done, click **"Next"**, and you can optionally review the installation log if you'd like.

 | Solution       | Version |                           Install                            | Description                                                  |
 | -------------- | ------- | :----------------------------------------------------------: | ------------------------------------------------------------ |